Giolito dominant again, White Sox top Indians 2-0

 Indians: RHP Dan Otero (shoulder inflammation) was placed on the 10-day injured list and LHP Josh Smith was recalled from Triple-A Columbus. … RHP Jefry Rodriguez, who left Saturday’s start after four innings with right lat tightness, was scheduled to undergo an MRI in Cleveland on Sunday.

 White Sox: 3B Yoán Moncada was held out of the lineup to give him two days of rest with Monday’s day off.
-“He’s been dealing with a leg issue,” manager Rick Renteria said.
+“He’s been dealing with a leg issue,” Renteria said.
 “I think it’s time for us to give him a back-to-back days.
 That’ll be really helpful for him.”

 UP NEXT